 - Use profanity or vulgar language or make obscene gestures. - Fight or scuffle.
-(For assault, see DAEP Placement and Expulsion.) - Threaten a district student, employee, or volunteer, including off school property, if the conduct causes a substantial disruption to the educational environment. - Engage in bullying, cyberbullying, harassment, or making hit lists.
-(See glossary for all four terms.) - Release or threaten to release intimate visual material of a minor or a student who is 18 years of age or older without the student's consent. - Engage in conduct that constitutes sexual or gender-based harassment or sexual abuse , whether by word, gesture, or any other conduct, directed toward another person, including a district student, employee, board member, or volunteer. - Engage in conduct that constitutes dating violence.
+(For assault, see DAEP-Placement and/or Expulsion for Certain Offenses on page 25.) - Threaten a district student, employee, or volunteer, including off school property if the conduct causes a substantial disruption to the educational environment. - Engage in bullying, cyberbullying, harassment, or making hit lists.
+(See glossary for all four terms.) - Release or threaten to release intimate visual material of a minor or a student who is 18 years of age or older without the student's consent. - Engage in sexual or gender-based harassment or sexual abuse, whether by word, gesture, or any other conduct directed toward another person, including a district student, employee, board member, or volunteer. - Engage in conduct that constitutes dating violence.
 (See glossary.) - Engage in inappropriate or indecent exposure of private body parts. - Participate in hazing.
-(See glossary.) - Cause an individual to act through the use of or threat of force (coercion). - Commit extortion or blackmail (obtaining money or an object of value from an unwilling person). - Engage in inappropriate verbal, physical, or sexual conduct directed toward another person, including a district student, employee, or volunteer. - Record the voice or image of another without the prior consent of the individual being recorded or in any way that disrupts the educational environment or invades the privacy of others.
+(See glossary.) - Coerce an individual to act through the use or threat of force. - Commit extortion or blackmail. - Engage in inappropriate verbal, physical, or sexual conduct directed toward another person, including a district student, employee, or volunteer. - Record the voice or image of another without the prior consent of the individual being recorded or in any way that disrupts the educational environment or invades the privacy of others.